Judge rules BNSF intentionally violated terms of easement with Swinomish tribe

 That fall, the railway was denied a right-of-way application from the federal Bureau of Indian Affairs because it lacked consent from the tribe.
 The tribe and BNSF reached an easement agreement in 1991.

-“Railroads also had a history of taking land from Indian tribes or from local government,” U.S. District Court Judge Robert Lasnik said while questioning a witness last week.
+“Railroads also had a history of taking land from Indian tribes or from local government,” Lasnik said while questioning a witness last week.
 “And basically, the expression ‘I got railroaded,’ existed for a reason.”

-“Could you see how the Swinomish Tribe might feel that, after telling you — the predecessor of Burlington Northern — in 1889 ‘no, you can’t build the track,’” Lasnik continued, “and they went ahead and built it anyway, and never paid a dime to the tribe for almost 100 years, that they might feel a little bit like they’ve been railroaded?”
+“Could you see how the Swinomish Tribe might feel that, after telling you — the predecessor of Burlington Northern — in 1889 ‘no, you can’t build the track,’ ” Lasnik continued, “and they went ahead and built it anyway, and never paid a dime to the tribe for almost 100 years, that they might feel a little bit like they’ve been railroaded?”

 A second phase of the trial will evaluate the tribe’s claim for damages.